Coxeter combinatorics and spherical Schubert geometry: Basic properties and more examples

 \begin{proposition}[Diagram embedding] If $w\in W_D$ is $I$-spherical for $I\subseteq J(w)$ then $\phi(w) \in W_{D'}$ is $\phi(I)$-spherical. \end{proposition} \begin{proof} Suppose $R=s_{i_1}\cdots s_{i_{\ell(w)}}\in \text{Red}_{(W_D,S_D)}(w)$ is an $I$-witness.
 We may suppose that the $\phi$ sends $D$ to the nodes of $D'$ labelled by $1',2',\ldots, r_D'$.
 Then $s_{i_1'}\cdots s_{i_{\ell(w)}'}\in \text{Red}_{(W_{D'},S_{D'})}(\phi(w))$ and clearly

 (thus it make sense to ask if $\phi(w)$ is $\phi(I)$-spherical).
-Since $\phi([r_D]- I)=[r_D']- \phi(I)$, (S.1) holds for $\phi(I)$.
+Since $\phi([r_D]- I)=\{1',2',\ldots, r_D'\}- \phi(I)$, (S.1) holds for $\phi(I)$.
 Now (S.2) holds since ${\mathcal G}_I\cong {\mathcal G}_{\phi(I)}$ (Coxeter diagram isomorphism). \end{proof}

-\begin{example}[$D_4$] Of the $3^3 4!=192$ many elements of the Weyl group of type \dynkin[labels={1,3,2,4}, edge length=0.5cm]D4, the $70$ that are not $J(w)$-spherical are given in Table~\ref{table:D4}.
+\begin{example}[$D_4$] Of the $2^3 4!=192$ many elements of the Weyl group of type \dynkin[labels={1,3,2,4}, edge length=0.5cm]D4, the $38$ that are not $J(w)$-spherical are given in Table~\ref{table:D4}.
 One can check that the list is consistent with Propositions~\ref{prop:twopieces} and~\ref{prop:Dynkininjection}.
-For instance, from Example~\ref{ex:S123456}, all elements of the Weyl groups for $A_1,A_2,A_3$ are maximal-spherical.
-This combined with the two propositions says that any $w\in W(D_4)$, that is in a (strict) parabolic subgroup, is spherical.
-That is why all of the words in the table use the entirety of $S$.
+For instance, from Example~\ref{ex:S123456}, all elements of the Weyl groups for $A_1,A_2,$ and $A_3$ are maximally spherical.
+This combined with the two propositions says that any $w\in W(D_4)$ that is in a (strict) parabolic subgroup is spherical.
+That is why all of the words in the table use the entirety of $S$. \end{example}